daniilnahl/Notes/Artificial Intelligence/Machine Learning/machine learning notes.md

 5. **Semi-supervised learning**:
     - Model is given a small labeled data set and a big unlabeled data set then the model uses a mix of unsupervised learning to identify data clusters, afterwards uses supervised learning to label those data clusters.

+## What are phases of ML model?

+## What are limitations of Machine Learning?
+1. **Computing power requirements** add fuel into the fire that is climate change.
+2. **Data** required for machine learning raises privacy concerns over sensitive data.
+3. **Type of data** used for machine learning can perpetuate stereotypes/misinformed points.
+For example, a group of people from region A have less education due to a war thus they score less on SAT, machine learning doesn't know that context and will just show that based on data people in region A score less which could perpetuate a sterotype that people from that region are less intelligent.